Lebanese people in South Africa: Apartheid

 Lebanese people living during the apartheid era were only classified as white from 1914.
 They were originally not considered as such, instead being classified as Asian South African.
 The white status of the Lebanese community was first affirmed in 1914, when Moses Gandur, a Maronite from Syria, sued the South African government, as he was initially denied the right to purchase land in Johannesburg due to being classified as non-white.
-Gandur's lawyers successfully argued that the Lebanese and Syrians originated from the Canaan, the birth place of Christianity and Judaism, and that the laws didn't target Jews, who were also part of the Semitic race.
+Gandur's lawyers successfully argued that the Lebanese and Syrians originated from the Canaan, the birthplace of Christianity and Judaism, and that the laws didn't target Jews, who were also part of the Semitic race.
 Therefore, if other people from the Levant were being subjected to those laws, then so should the Jews.
 From this point on, Lebanese people in South Africa were classified as white, and this status was maintained after the Population Registration Act came into force in 1950, although immigration from Lebanon and Syria was restricted.

 Through this time period, Lebanese South Africans generally enjoyed the same high living standards as other white South Africans.
 However, the Lebanese community maintained a silent (if not timid) opposition to apartheid and the National Party.